 As we walked through the gate, I wondered aloud, “Do you think René Barbier might actually be around today when we’re here?”
 I immediately answered myself, “No…I’m sure he has people to do that for him…”

-Two people who arrived too late to take part in our vineyard tour with Katja-I- came-for-wine, I-stayed-for-love-Simon were taken in the van on a wildly precipitous, heart palpitating ride by the man himself (apparently his driving skills are, umm, suspect).
+Two other visitors who arrived too late to take part in our vineyard tour with Katja-I-came-for-wine-but-stayed-for-love Simon, went in the van on a wildly precipitous, heart palpitating ride led by Barbier himself (apparently his driving skills are, umm, suspect).
+I’m not sure they benefited from arriving late or paid for it.
+Either way, they looked a little pale when they finally got back to the bodega.

-So many have written at great length about René Barbier.
-How he, along with several colleagues including Alvaro Palacios and Daphne Glorian (whose home we visited a few days later) resurrected Priorat’s traditional wines and took them to the world.
-Others have written about their infamous tours.
-Their own website is a treasure trove of information.
-I can’t offer any tidbits that aren’t already common knowledge.
+So many have written at great length about René Barbier, about how he, along with colleagues including Alvaro Palacios and Daphne Glorian resurrected Priorat’s traditional wines and took them to the world.
+We visited Daphne Glorian’s home a few days later and heard similar stories.

-But during our three hour stay, the stories abounded – the side-splitting tales of Barbier Sr’s harrowing driving ‘skills’, playing chicken on the dangerously narrow ‘roads’ with René Barbier, Jr, the continued use of the old Basque 1890s era press and hearing how with one mule, it takes 1.5 months to harvest their vineyards.
-We also went out to the hills to see the llicorella in action where rosemary, fennel and thyme grow in between the vines, some with roots extending down 20m, alongside wheat and 30 species of wildflowers.
+But during our three hour stay, the stories abounded – the side-splitting tales of Barbier Sr’s harrowing driving ‘skills,’ playing chicken on the dangerously narrow roads with René Barbier, Jr, the continued use of the old Basque 1890s era press, and hearing how with one mule, it takes one and a half months to harvest their vineyards.
+We also went out to the hills to see the llicorella soils in action where rosemary, fennel and thyme grow in between the vines, some with roots extending down 20m, alongside wheat and 30 species of wildflowers.

-Interestingly, it was poured last – after the structured, star anise, soy sauce and tar in the Manyetes 2011 and the classic, blackcurrant, berry, thyme, sage and violet-tinged Mogador 2012 because ‘We like to show it stands up to the reds’.
-And that is saying something, because it is strong and does stand up – yet it also exudes a softness through the White Garnaxa base with Macabeu and Escanyavelles.
+Interestingly, it was poured last – after the structured, star anise, soy sauce and tar in the Manyetes 2011, and the classic, blackcurrant, berry, thyme, sage and violet-tinged Mogador 2012 – because “We like to show it stands up to the reds.”
+And that is saying something, because it is strong, structured, and does stand up – yet it also exudes a softness through the White Garnaxa base with Macabeu and Escanyavelles.

-It’s a striking wine – creamy and waxy with the fruit, slate and herbs all layered atop each other and standing, proudly, on its own.
+It’s a striking wine – creamy and waxy with the fruit, slate and herbs all layered atop each other – standing, proudly, on its own.